Palashio/libra/info/Reference Manual.md

 Generates/stores with base object an encoding mask of form list ```[int/float, int/float, int/float]``` based on frequency of distinct characters used for sequence to sequence pre-training for natural language generation

-Parameters --
+*Parameters --*

 instruction_label: `str`

-A string based of the instruction sent to encode in the form of a mask
+String based of the instruction sent to encode in the form of a mask

-Returns --
+*Returns --*

 mask: `[int/float, int/float, int/float]`

-Outputs an list of encoded numerical representation of the instruction text recieved
+Retrieves a list of encoded numerical representation of the instruction text recieved

 ### get_similar_column ###